telemething/PX4GettingStarted_DS2020/Outline.md

 		make px4_sitl_default
 		"The conventional build process commences.
 When complete, the build directory will be present on the share on the host!.
 You can exit the container or leave it running."
-		"On the host (not in the container) navigae to 'src_d', you will see the build directory and output have been created."
+		"On the host (not in the container) navigate to 'src_d', you will see the build directory and output have been created."

 L4: Modify the Source (most depth)